 What is the argument which has stirred such interest?
 Let's let one of its greatest medieval Muslim proponents speak for himself.
-Al-Ghazali was a twelfth century theologian from Persia, or modern day Iran.
-He was concerned that Muslim philosophers of his day were being influenced by ancient Greek philosophy to deny God's creation of the universe.
+Al-Ghazali was a twelfth century theologian from Persia, or modern

-After thoroughly studying the works and teachings of these philosophers, Al-Ghazali wrote a withering critique of their views in the book called The Incoherence of the Philosophers, or in Arabic Tahāfut al-Falāsifa.
+After thoroughly studying the works of these philosophers, Al-Ghazali wrote a withering critique of their views in the book called The Incoherence of the Philosophers, or in Arabic Tahāfut al-Falāsifa.
 This is a fascinating book which is still worth reading today.
-If you were here last week, you know where you can get a copy of this book, right?
-Where can you find it?
-Inter-library loan!
-That's right!
-So if you are interested in reading Ghazali's book, just go and get it on inter-library loan.
-It is a fascinating read.
 In this book, Ghazali argues that the idea of a beginningless universe is absurd.
 He argues that the universe must have had a beginning, and, since nothing can begin to exist without a cause, there must be a transcendent Creator of the universe.

 Ghazali formulates his argument very simply.
 Let me quote from him directly.
-He wrote: "Every being which begins has a cause for its beginning; now the world is a being which begins; therefore, it possesses a cause for its beginning."2
+He wrote: "Every being which begins has a cause for its beginning; now the world is a being which begins; therefore, it possesses a cause for its beginning."